PNS Moawin (A39): Brief overview

 On 22 January 2013, the Ministry of Defence Production (MoDP) signed a contract with the Turkish company STM to design the ship in Turkey together with providing a Kit of Materials to Pakistan, while the engineering construction, outfitting, and sea trials were to be undertaken by Karachi Shipyard in Pakistan.

 Steel cutting started on 27 November 2013 before the keel was laid down in Karachi on 7 March 2014.
 She was launched on 19 August 2016 in a ceremony attended by the Prime Minister Nawaz Sharif.
 Moawin was commissioned by President Arif Alvi on 16 October 2018.

 Moawin is designed to provide the Navy's auxiliary support including refuelling and replenishing naval warships.
+PNS Moawin is armed with two Aselsan STOP remote weapon stations.